vue-styleguidist/vue-styleguidist/docs/docs/Development.md

 ### Render example

-First make sure that the mount point is ready and save it in a variable Second prepare the component by executing the funciton created above `exampleComponent()` And finally instantiate vue to mount our made up component in the mounting point
+First, make sure that the mount point is ready and save it in a variable Second prepare the component by executing the function created above `exampleComponent()` And finally instantiate vue to mount our made up component in the mounting point

 ### Hot Reload

-In order to enable hot reloading even when the site is compiled, we need to keep the root of the `Preview` component unchanged.
+To enable hot reloading even when the site is compiled, we need to keep the root of the `Preview` component unchanged.
 We instead will play with whatever is inside this root.
-At unmmount, when the `Preview` component is Reloaded, we clear the vue instance to place a new one: `unmountPreview()`.
+At unmount, when the `Preview` component is Reloaded, we clear the vue instance to place a new one: `unmountPreview()`.